A bombed building and view of Hiroshima Japan

 If you’re looking for a comfortable stay at a moderate price point, the Fav Hiroshima Stadium is my top choice!
 This hotel has a fantastic location in the city center, so you’re close to many temples and things to do.
 They offer a range of rooms, such as studio apartments, traditional Japanese, or quadruples, but all have everything you need for a comfortable stay!

-Chisun Hotel Hiroshima is a budget friendly hotel located near the Hatchobori shopping area.
+Chisun Hotel Hiroshima is a budget-friendly hotel located near the Hatchobori shopping area.
 The rooms are simple but clean, comfortable, and will provide a lovely place to rest while exploring Hiroshima.
-They offer double, twin, and king rooms and also have an onsite restaurant.
-Prices start around $50 USD per night.
+They offer double, twin, and king rooms and also have an on-site restaurant.

 For more options, check out all of the hotels in Hiroshima here!